Islamic School of Irving

 Islamic School of Irving (ISI) is a prekindergarten through grade 12 Islamic school in Irving, Texas, in the Dallas-Fort Worth area.
 As of August 2022 it had 775 students.
 It opened with kindergarten students on October 21, 1996.

-Purpose of Islamic Education

-The Islamic School of Irving has served as a stepping stone for Muslim students in the DFW area to cultivate an education while elevating their Muslim identity.
-The school supplies its students with a curriculum that intertwines their religion and commitment to God with a high-level education that leads generations to spiritual and academic success.
-The school's priorities lie in providing students with academic excellence within an Islamic environment, adopting leadership and community skills, substantial Islamic morals, Taqwa and Tawhid.

 History of ISI

-ISI opened its school doors on October 21, 1996.
+ISI opened on October 21, 1996.
 The first program to be offered was Kindergarten, where six children were enrolled and graduated in July 1997.
 Two additional grades, first and second, were added during the 1997–1998 school year.
 In 1997–1998, ISI had nineteen students graduate from different elementary classes.
 Over the years, the school has elevated its grade programs and now serves pre-kindergarten all the way to twelfth grade.
 Currently, the school's enrollment has increased to more than 650 students.
 Years of planning by the Islamic Center of Irving and support from the local DFW community have contributed to establishing a high-quality resource of education for Muslim children from Irving and surrounding cities in DFW.